AidanMobley2/School_Projects/README.md

 # School_Projects

-This repository holds the projects that I worked on while in school at CU Boulder.
+Welcome to my school projects repository!
+This is where I keep records of the biggest projects that I worked on while in school at CU Boulder.